adolabsnet/magisk-Camera2-API/README.md

 # **Module Name**
 ## Description
 This Magisk module enables the new Camera2 API by adding "persist.camera.HAL3.enabled=1" to build.prop.
+Update to compatible with magisk v15+ (2018/04/22)
 ## Changelog
-update magisk template to v15.0
+Update magisk template to v15.0
 ## Requirements
 - Magisk v15.0
 ## Instructions